thakurdeepanshubhati/student-management-system/README.md

-# student-management-system
-A responsive Student Management System frontend developed using HTML, CSS, JavaScript, and Bootstrap.
-The project demonstrates modern UI design, student registration, dashboard, and basic frontend functionalities.

 # Student Management System

-## Frontend Engineering Project
+## Project Description
+This is a simple Student Management System developed using only HTML.
+The project includes a student registration form and a student records table in a single HTML file.

-### Technologies Used
+## Technologies Used
 - HTML5
-- CSS3
-- JavaScript

-### Features
-- Responsive User Interface
-- Student Registration
+## Files
-- Dashboard
+- index.html
-- Basic Frontend Design
+- README.md

-### Developed By
+## Author
 Deepanshu Bhati
-B.Tech CSE